Outdoor Health Pavilion

 REACH Lab

 The Halpern-Felsher REACH Lab researches adolescent and young adult substance use and translates its findings into evidence-based, widely used prevention and intervention programs.
-Stop by to learn more about our research and education efforts to combat adolescent substance use and addiction.
+Learn more about our research and education efforts to combat adolescent substance use and addiction.

 Sean N. Parker Center for Allergy and Asthma Research